Bahaabrougui/pfore-cloud-utilities/docs/setting_databricks_connect.rst

     # Now install the pfore-cloud-utilities package
     pip install pfore-cloud-utilities

-Please note that this is a private repo and this guide assumes you're familiar with setting up `pip` connection with artifactory.

 Once you're all set up you can start writing code from your favourite IDE and running spark statements directly on the cluster.
 If the cluster specified in